facebookarchive/mysql-5.1/support-files/MacOSX/ReadMe.txt

    lib Libraries
    man Unix manual pages
    mysql-test MySQL test suite
+   scripts mysql_install_db
-   scripts Contains the mysql_install_db script share/mysql Miscellaneous support files, including error messages, sample configuration files, SQL for database installation sql-bench Benchmarks support-files Scripts and sample configuration files /tmp/mysql.sock The location of the MySQL Unix socket
+   share Miscellaneous support files, including error messages, sample configuration files, SQL for database installation sql-bench Benchmarks support-files Scripts and sample configuration files /tmp/mysql.sock Location of the MySQL Unix socket

    During the package installer process, a symbolic link from /usr/local/mysql to the version/platform specific directory created during installation will be created automatically.

-    1. Download and open the MySQL package installer, which is provided on a disk image (.dmg).
-Double-click to open the disk image, which includes the main MySQL installation package, the MySQLStartupItem.pkg installation package, and the MySQL.prefPane.
+    1. Download and open the MySQL package installer, which is provided on a disk image (.dmg) that includes the main MySQL installation package, the MySQLStartupItem.pkg installation package, and the MySQL.prefPane.
+Double-click the disk image to open it.

     2. Double-click the MySQL installer package.
 It will be named according to the version of MySQL you have downloaded.
 For